Phenyo207/Research_Report_COMS_IV/README.md

-# 🧠 WVF in Continuous Control: Goal-Conditioned Reinforcement Learning with Continuous WVF and Langevin Sampling
+# WVF in Continuous Control: Goal-Conditioned Reinforcement Learning with Continuous WVF and Langevin Sampling

 This repository implements a **GCRL Soft Actor-Critic (SAC)** framework enhanced with **World Value Function (WVF)** critics and **Langevin-based goal sampling**.
 It supports **Gymnasium Robotics** environments and custom wrappers that allow the agent to autonomously discover and refine internal goals.

 ---

-## ⚙️ Requirements
+## Requirements

-### 🐍 Python
+### Python
 - **Python 3.10 or 3.11**
   *(Python 3.12 is not yet fully compatible with `mujoco` and `gymnasium-robotics`.)*

-### 📦 Core Dependencies
+### Dependencies
 | Package | Purpose | Recommended Version |
 |----------|----------|----------------------|
 | `torch` | Deep learning and policy/value networks | ≥ 2.0.0 |